PowerDNS/pdns/docs/settings.rst

 Send all available metrics to this server via the carbon protocol, which is used by graphite and metronome.
 It has to be an address (no hostnames).
+Moreover you can specify more than one server using a comma delimited list, ex: carbon-server=10.10.10.10,10.10.10.20.
 You may specify an alternate port by appending :port, ex:
 127.0.0.1:2004.
 See :ref:`metricscarbon`.

 .. _setting-carbon-interval: